Jury Bias against Motorcycle Riders in Trials Involving Motorcycle Accidents

 A juror with less adventuresome prejudices may believe that motorcycle riding in and of itself is "dangerous per se”.
 The likely available number of people experienced in handling motorcycles as a proportion of the number in the potential jury pool is usually not large.

 Potential jury members will bring with them varied bits and pieces of incomplete, false, or even biased conceptions of what they need to know to decide fact questions related to motorcycle riding.
 Thus, an early evidentiary consideration may be aimed at showing jurors how a rider makes a motorcycle go, and from that, what a rider can and cannot safely and reasonably, do.

-It is an experienced motorcycle accident attorney’s job to assist in educating potential jury members that any prejudices towards motorcycle riders is unfair and unwarranted, and that the vast majority of motorcycle enthusiasts follow the rules of the road.
+It is an experienced motorcycle accident attorney’s job to assist in educating potential jury members that any prejudices towards motorcycle riders are unfair and unwarranted and that the vast majority of motorcycle enthusiasts follow the rules of the road.

 Experienced motorcycle riders and qualified instructors, as experts, can provide credible understanding, where it is essential to appreciate the interactions between velocity, speed, momentum, weight, gravity and centrifugal forces, human reaction times and equipment limitations.

-The differences, for example, between the everyday understanding of "speed" in the mind of the auto-driving juror, and clear understanding of linear and of angular velocity may determine the outcome of critical fact finding.
+The differences, for example, between the everyday understanding of "speed" in the mind of the auto-driving juror, and clear understanding of linear and angular velocity may determine the outcome of critical fact-finding.

 Watch the following video to find out what you should know about motorcycle accidents.Sacramento Motorcycle Accident Attorney